Research shows that today’s average medical practice overhead is actually between 60% and 70%.

 - Convince physicians and staff of the need for change

-This is the overarching goal for your action plan.
+This is the overarching goal for your action plan when analyzing medical practice overhead, focusing on improving financial management.

 Create Your Action Plan